bellackn/ansible-collection-homelab/README.md

     proxmox_lxc_password: ""  # Minimum length is 5

 Initial root password for the container.
+Either set it globally with this variable or set it for each container individually, like in the example playbook.

 ### Optional